dombrant/100-days-of-code/r1-log.md

 ### R1D54 (February 26th, 2018)
 I got Emmet set up for Atom and Sublime.
 It's so cool how fast it is to type out things that are normally complex.
 I also started making some edits to the photos I'm considering using for the main banner image on my portfolio.

+### R1D55 (February 27th, 2018)
+I got a lot of the structure set up for my portfolio.
+I also got all of the potential banner images desinged.
+Looking forward to getting into the coding soon.